 Disposition detail: On page 192 change line 27 and following:

-Where the MMS packet includes RIF fragments, additional RIF RMARKERs
+Where the MMS packet includes RIF fragments, additional SRMARKERs

-are defined for each RIF fragment, as the peak of the first pulse in the RIF and the peak of the last pulse in
+are defined for each RIF fragment.
+SRMARKER1 and SRMARKER2 refer to the peak of the first pulse in the first and second RIF fragment respectively.
+SRMARKER3 and SRMARKER4 refer to the peak of the last pulse in

-the RIF.
+the second to last and last RIF fragment respectively.
 These RMARKER positions are illustrated by the small vertical arrows in Figure 198.

 Also change Figure 198 on page 192 (extending on DCN 552r3, removing some of the little arrows) to:

 CID 24 (Rejected)